YoshiiRyo1/systemsmanager-handson/chapter05.md

 parameters:
   InstanceId:
     type: String
+    description: The Id of the instance
   InstanceType:
     type: String
+    description: The desired instance type
   AutomationAssumeRole:
     type: String
     default: ''
+    description: The ARN of the role that allows Automation to perform the actions on your behalf.
   SleepWait:
     type: String
     default: PT5S
+    description: The desired wait time before starting instance
 assumeRole: '{{AutomationAssumeRole}}'
 mainSteps:
   - name: AssertAWSResourceProperty